logantwalker/gopher-chess/README.md

 ### Online Play

 Gopher Chess can be integrated with the Lichess API, enabling it to compete against other players and bots online.

-## Contact

-For any inquiries, please reach out to the author at [author email].